 Brian Koppelman: That’s true.
 That is totally true.

-David Levien: She’s only like twenty-one years old or something too.
+David Levien: She’s only like 21 years old or something too.

 David Levien: No, my character doesn’t.
 Doesn’t that scene in the jewelry story come right off the heels of her having nothing booked on her blackberry?
 I’m trying to remember the final cut.
 It comes right after that she has something not work out.
 She has nothing booked, and then she has that final thing with that guy.

-Brian Koppelman: Maybe, but again, that’s why it’s open-ended because that’s my answer is maybe.
-Just go back to Diner, which I wasn’t even conscience about at all, but you can’t get any more open-ended than that ending.
+Brian Koppelman: Maybe.
+Just go back to Diner, which I wasn’t even conscious about at all, but you can’t get any more open-ended than that ending.
 Many of the movies that continue to resonate to us, like The Graduate, are movies that don’t land so hard on a final verdict.